LeaderPortfolio

 Early Life and Education

 Stanley Freeman Druckenmiller was born on June 14, 1953, in Pittsburgh, Pennsylvania.
-He grew up in a middle-class household and attended Collegiate School in Richmond, Virginia.
-Druckenmiller earned a Bachelor of Arts in English and Economics from Bowdoin College in 1975.
-He briefly pursued a Ph.D. in economics at the University of Michigan before beginning his career in finance.
+He grew up in a middle-class household and graduated from Bowdoin College in 1975 with a BA in English and Economics.
+He also briefly attended a Ph.D. program in economics at the University of Michigan.

 Rise to Success